 It is also necessary to ensure that no solution drips from your syringe prior to sample injection.
 There are two easy methods of avoiding this problem:

-- Prevent air bubbles.
+- Air bubble elimination in a microfluidic device.
 Fully immersing the syringe needle tip in your solution during sample extraction (possibly by holding your solution vial upside down) will help prevent air uptake into the syringe.

 - Wait approximately two seconds between sample uptake and removing the needle from your solution.
 This is typically sufficient time to equalize the pressure in the syringe barrel with the surrounding air.